-- 1. The Development Plan comprises the Lichfield District Local Plan Strategy (2015) and saved policies of the Lichfield District Local Plan (1998) as contained in Appendix J of the Lichfield District Local Plan Strategy (2015) and the Fradley Neighbourhood Plan (2019). - 2.
-The applicant's attention is drawn to The Town and Country Planning (Fees for Applications, Deemed Applications, Requests and Site Visits) (England) Regulations 2012, which requires that any written request for compliance of a planning condition(s) shall be accompanied by a fee of £34 for a householder application or £116 for any other application including reserved matters.
-Although the Local Planning Authority will endeavour to discharge all conditions within 21 days of receipt of your written request, legislation allows a period of 8 weeks, and therefore this timescale should be borne in mind when programming development. - 3.
-Please be advised that Lichfield District Council adopted its Community Infrastructure Levy (CIL) Charging Schedule on the 19th April 2016 and commenced charging on the 13th June 2016.
+- 1. The Development Plan comprises the Lichfield District Local Plan Strategy (2015), Lichfield District Local Plan Allocations (2019), and the Armitage and Handsacre Neighbourhood Plan (2018). - 2.
+The applicant's attention is drawn to The Town and Country Planning (Fees for Applications, Deemed Applications, Requests and Site Visits) (England) Regulations 2017, which requires that any written request for compliance of a planning condition(s) shall be accompanied by a fee of £34 for a householder application or £116 for any other application including reserved matters.
+Although the Council will endeavour to deal with such applications in a timely manner, it should be noted that legislation allows a period of up to 8 weeks for the Local Planning Authority to discharge conditions and therefore this timescale should be borne in mind when programming development. - 3.
+The development is considered to be a sustainable form of development which complies with the provisions of paragraph 38 of the NPPF. - 4.
+Please be advised that Lichfield District Council adopted its Community Infrastructure Levy (CIL) Charging Schedule on the 19th April 2016 and commenced charging from the 13th June 2016.
 A CIL charge applies to all relevant applications.
 This will involve a monetary sum payable prior to commencement of development.
-In order to clarify the position of your proposal, please complete the Planning Application Additional Information Requirement Form, which is available for download from the Planning Portal or from the Council's website at www.lichfielddc.gov.uk/cilprocess. - 4.
-Please note that prior to the new access being constructed you require Section 184 Notice of Approval from Staffordshire County Council.
-The link below provides a further link to "vehicle dropped crossings" which includes a "vehicle dropped crossings information pack" and an application form for a dropped crossing.
-Please complete and send to the address on the application form which is Staffordshire County Council at Network Management Unit, Staffordshire Place 1, c/o, 2 Staffordshire Place, Tipping Street, Stafford, ST16 2DH or email (nmu@staffordshire.gov.uk) www.staffordshire.gov.uk/transport/staffshighways/licences - 5.
-Any soakaway should be located a minimum of 4.5m rear of the highway boundary. - 6.
-It is the responsibility of the applicant to ensure the ground is suitable for use.
-If during excavations for foundations sandy soil is found the Lichfield District Council Environmental Health team should be contacted. - 7.
-The proposal complies with the development plan and would improve the economic, social and environmental conditions of the area.
-It therefore comprises sustainable development and the Local Planning Authority worked proactively and positively to issue the decision without delay.
-The Local Planning Authority has therefore implemented the requirement of Paragraph 38 of the NPPF. - 8.
-The applicant is advised to consider the document 'Guidance on the Assessment of Dust from Demolition and Construction' from the Institute of Air Quality Management (IAQM) for advice on how dust assessments should be performed.
-The assessment of the impacts of construction on local air quality should be undertaken following a risk based approach, as outlined in the IAQM document 'Guidance on the Assessment of the Impacts of Construction on Air Quality and the Determination of their Significance'.
+In order to clarify the position of your proposal, please complete the Planning Application Additional Information Requirement Form, which is available for download from the Planning Portal or from the Council's website at www.lichfielddc.gov.uk/cilprocess.